qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 ----------
 ## Material Theme Settings

+### Settings Page

 You can configure many parts of the plugin features from the **plugin settings**.
 They are accessible within `Settings -> Appearance -> Material Theme`.

-{% include figure.html content="/screens/settings.png" caption="Material Theme Settings" %}
+{% include figure.html content="/screens/settings.png" caption="Material Theme Settings v1" %}

+Since version 2.4.0, the settings page has been remade to prevent overwhelming the user from the abundance of customization options.

+Now settings are differentiated between basic and advanced settings, they are grouped within _tabs_, and a *Reset Settings* button has been added for easy factory resetting.

+{% include figure.html content="/screens/settingsV2.png" caption="Material Theme Settings V2" %}

 #### Summary

+Quick summary of all settings:

+**Main Settings**:
+- *Selected Theme*: Select a _Material Theme skin_ (will not display External Themes)
+- *Contrast Mode*: Add contrast to specific panels and components.
+- *Custom Accent Color*: Set a custom accent color.
+- *Configure Custom Theme Colors*: Open the settings page for the _Custom Theme Colors_.

-**Active Tab Settings**:
+**Tab Settings**:
-- *Active Tab Highlight*: Customize active tab indicator color and thickness (works also for the Project View selected row)
+- *Active Tab Highlight Color*: Customize the active tab's indicator color
+- *Thickness*: Set the active tab's indicator thickness (works also for the Project View selected row)
+- *Uppercase Bold Tabs*: Set the Editor Tabs in Bold Upper Case
 - *Tabs Height*: Set a custom height for tabs (between 25 and 60 pixels)
-- *Uppercase Bold Tabs*: Set the Editor Tabs in Bold Upper Case
 - *Tab Color Opacity*: Adjust the opacity of the custom colors in tabs (for File Colors)

 **Panel Settings**:
-* *Contrast Mode*: Add contrast to some of the IDE's components
-* *Monochrome Icons*: Set the whole IDE to a single shade of the current theme's primary color
-- *Hide Icons*: Hide file icons (you must have Material Icons options on)
-- *Custom Sidebar Height*: Set a custom line height in Project View (min: 18, max: 30)
-- *Custom Tree Indent*: Increase or reduce indentation in the sidebar (min: 2, max: 8)
-- *Bold directories*: Set bold font weight for directories in the Project View
 - *Compact Status Bar*: Reduce the height of the status bar (this is the default height)
 - *Compact Table Cells*: Reduce the height of table headers and table cells
 - *Compact Dropdown Lists*: Reduce the size of the dropdowns

+**Icons Settings**:
+- *Material Icons*: Enable/Disable the Material Theme icons (both UI and File Icons)
+- *Hide Icons*: Hide file icons (depends on the Material Icons option)
+- *Monochrome Icons*: Filter the IDE icons with a shade of the current theme's primary color
+- *Folder decorators*: Decorate special folders with custom icons.

+**Project View Settings**:
-- *Custom Accent Color*: Set a custom color for accent color
+- *Custom Sidebar Height*: Set a custom line height in Project View (min: 18, max: 30)
+- *Custom Tree Indent*: Fine tune indent of Project View items (both left and right indent)
+- *Bold directories*: Set bold font weight for directories in the Project View
-- *Arrows Style*: Change the style of the arrows in trees
+- *Arrows Style*: Change the style of the arrows in trees.
+Choices:
+  - *Material*: Chevron arrows
+  - *Darcula*: Triangle arrows
+  - *Plus-Minus*: Plus and Minus symbols
+  - *None*: Hide the arrows
+- *Font Size*: Fine tune the font size of the project trees (require restart)

 **Component Settings**:
 - *Uppercase buttons*: Set the buttons' texts to uppercase
+- *Transparent Scrollbars*: Enable/Disable transparency in scrollbars (require restart)
+- *Accent Scrollbars*: Set the color of the scrollbars to the accent color (require restart)

+**Features Settings**:
-- *Material Design components*: Enable/Disable Material Design components (Buttons, Progress Bars...)
+- *Material Fonts*: Enable/Disable Material fonts (Roboto) (require restart)
-- *Material Icons*: Enable/Disable the Material Theme icons to the original ones
+- *Material Theme*: Enable/Disable the Material Theme Colors.
-- *Material Fonts*: Enable/Disable Material fonts (Roboto) and bigger font in sidebar.
+- *Material Design components*: Enable/Disable [Material Design components]({{site.baseurl}}/docs/reference/components) (require restart)
-- *Material Theme*: Enable/Disable the material theme styles
+- *Material File Status Colors*: Enable/Disable the [Material File Status Colors]({{site.baseurl}}/docs/configuration/file-status-colors)

+**Other Tweaks**:
 - *Project View Decorators*: Enable/Disable the Project View Decorators.
-See the above section about separators.
-- *Decorated Folders*: Enable/Disable special folders.
-* *Theme in Statusbar*: Add an indicator for the currently selected theme in the statusbar.
+* *Theme in Statusbar*: Show the currently selected theme in the statusbar.
-- *Transparent Scrollbars*: Enable/Disable transparency in scrollbars
-- *Accent Scrollbars*: Set the color of the scrollbars to the accent color
-- *Dark Title Bar*: (OSX only): set a dark title bar
+- <strike>*Dark Title Bar*: (OSX only): set a dark title bar (Moved to Appearance Settings since EAP 182.3208)</strike>
-- *Themed Title Bar*: Colorize the title bar of the whole OS with the current theme's background color
+- *Themed Title Bar*: Colorize the title bar of the whole OS with the current theme's background color (Windows 10 only)

 #### Settings shortcuts

-You can also quickly toggle some settings by using the `Search Everywhere` or the functionality of the IDE.
+You can also quickly toggle some settings by using the _Search Everywhere_ or the _Command Panel_ functionality of the IDE.
 Simply press `Shift-Shift` and type `Material Theme` to get the list of avialable toggles.

 Same goes for the `Command Panel` (<kbd>Ctrl-Shift-A/Cmd-Shift-A</kbd>).